specialized806/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### Enable Experiences Policies

 >[!NOTE]
-> If you use the Windows MDM security baseline, you will need to change the required policies to **Not configured**.
-These policies control organizational messages configured by your team as well as other messages coming directly from Microsoft.
+> If you use the Windows MDM security baseline, you'll need to change the required policies to **Not configured**.
+These policies control organizational messages configured by your team and other messages coming directly from Microsoft.
 To continue blocking messages coming directly from Microsoft as defined in the Windows MDM security baseline, configure the Microsoft messages policy found in the Organizational messages settings experience within the admin center.

 If using Settings catalog, follow these steps: